deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   name: myservice-extra-subsets
 spec:
   host: myservice.prod.svc.cluster.local
-  trafficPolicy: # works if only the regular Service is defined.
+  trafficPolicy: # Works if only the regular Service is defined.
     loadBalancer:
       simple: LEAST_CONN
   subsets: # subsets must be declared via VirtualService by specifying them in routes.
   - name: testv1
-    labels: # the same as selector for the Service.
+    labels: # The same as selector for the Service.
 Pods with these labels will be covered by this subset.
       version: v1
   - name: testv3
     labels: